SeventeenthEarth/sudal/docs/e2e-testing-go.md

 ## Overview

-The Go E2E testing framework provides a BDD (Behavior Driven Development) style testing approach using Go's standard testing package and testify assertions.
-It maintains the Given-When-Then structure while leveraging Go's type safety and performance benefits.
+The Go E2E testing framework provides a pure BDD (Behavior Driven Development) style testing approach using a custom BDD framework optimized for gRPC testing.
+It maintains the Given-When-Then structure while leveraging Go's type safety and performance benefits, with natural language assertions that enhance readability and maintainability.

 ## Architecture